-The information in this report that relates to Exploration Results is based on information compiled by Chris Spurway who is a consultant to the company and a shareholder.
-Mr Spurway is a member of Australasian Institute of Mining and Metallurgy.
+The information in this report that relates to Exploration Results is based on information compiled by Chris Spurway who is a Director, consultant and shareholder of the Company.
+Mr Spurway is a Fellow of Australasian Institute of Mining and Metallurgy.
 Mr Spurway has sufficient experience of relevance to the styles of mineralisation and types of deposits under consideration, and to the activities undertaken, to qualify as Competent Persons as defined in the 2012 Edition of the Joint Ore Reserves Committee (JORC) Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves.
 Mr Spurway consents to the inclusion in this report of the matters based on information in the form and context in which it appears.
 Exploration results are based on standard industry practices, including sampling, assay methods, and appropriate quality assurance quality control (QAQC) measures.